Munsif.

 Watch for:

-• Views not updating after async operations → convert to signals
+• Views not updating after async ops → convert to signals

-• Third-party library callbacks not triggering updates → wrap in NgZone.run()
+• Third-party callbacks not triggering updates → wrap in NgZone.run()

 • Tests failing → add manual fixture.detectChanges() calls